woodnsec/IoT-Forensics/milestone-3.md

 Google directs US based agencies to their [Transparency Report Help Center](https://support.google.com/transparencyreport/answer/7381738?hl=en).
 This page details what requirements are set for the legal process for user data requests.
 The website CAL-MASS [Google LE Guide](https://calmass.org/?wpdmpro=google-le-guide) article indicates there are exigent circumstances which allow law enforcement agencies to expedite the legal process to request user data.

 #### Hands on research with Google Home Mini device Part 2 - Using IoT Inspector from Princeton
-* Open-soure tool letting our group inspect IoT traffic through a browser.
+* Open-source tool letting our group inspect IoT traffic through a browser.

 Using IoT Inspector, an open-source tool which lets us inspect IoT traffic developed by Princeton, we wanted to see what information would be collected using our Google Home Mini.
 When running IoT Inspector it captures all the devices on the network.